-The Supervisory Board reviews and approves the 3-year development action plan on an annual basis and receives quarterly reports on progress.
+The Supervisory Board reviews and approves the budget on an annual basis and receives quarterly reports on progress.

-This rolling 3-year plan was initiated by the Executive Board and shows the status of plans for refinancing and trade-offs as well as the volume of investments based on self-financing capacity.
+This annual budget was initiated by the Executive Board and shows the status of plans for refinancing and tradeoffs as well as the volume of investments based on selffinancing capacity.

-This plan shows the statement of cash balance resulting from income and expenditure (investments).
+This budget shows the statement of cash balance resulting from income and expenditure (investments).
 The Board is particularly vigilant in ensuring that this balance is maintained.